-No. Under the Residential Tenancies Act, the landlord or agent can only charge you rent and bond (section 15).
-There are no fees mentioned anywhere in the legislation.
+No. Under the Residential Tenancies Act (RTA), the landlord or agent can only charge you rent and bond (section 15).

 This means that you don’t have to pay any re-inspection fees, late-payment fees or tenant changeover fees.

-For information on other compensation for breaking the lease, see Tenancy Factsheet: Ending a Tenancy and Breaking a Lease.
+Break lease Fee: If you signed an agreement that includes a break lease fee you may be liable to pay it, if not, you may still be liable to pay some compensation.
+For information on compensation for breaking the lease, see Tenancy Factsheet: Ending a Tenancy and Breaking a Lease.

 IMPORTANT NOTE:Tenants’ Union ACT publishes this website as a free service to the public.